Louise Milligan: Long-form writing

 Melbourne University Press (MUP) published Milligan's first book, Cardinal, in May 2017.
 A month later MUP withdrew the book from bookshops across Victoria in response to Victoria Police charging Cardinal George Pell with historic sex assault.
 Cardinal was returned to Victorian bookshops in February 2019.

 In 2022, she published Witness, which critiques the criminal justice system in sexual assault trials.
 It includes interviews with prosecutors, defence counsel, solicitors, judges, and academic experts, and also highlights two high-profile cases which she had covered as a journalist.
 Milligan reveals how plaintiffs often feel as if it is they who are being tried, and legal practitioners also find it very stressful because of its adversarial nature.
 In the book she also describes how she was cross-examined in the Pell committal by Robert Richter, realising that she was not sufficiently protected by the Evidence Act s 41, and puts a strong case for legal reform in this area.
 QUT law professor Ben Mathews called Witness balanced, and "a triumph of intellect and empathy".
 The book was generally well-received, although Aboriginal writer Ellen O'Brien, writing in the Sydney Review of Books, points to its deficits in coverage of the additional complexities involved when Aboriginal women are the victim-survivors.

 Milligan's friend Louise Adler, of Melbourne University Press and then Hachette Australia, published her non-fiction books.

 In March 2024 Milligan published her first novel, Pheasants Nest, a crime fiction thriller.
 The book was influenced by the rape and murder of Jill Meagher in Melbourne in 2012, after Milligan was the first journalist to interview Meagher's husband, and explores the idea of a woman in a similar situation who survives such an attack.
-The name is derived from a notorious suicide spot, Pheasants Nest bridge, which in on the Hume Highway and crosses the Nepean River in New South Wales.
+The name is derived from a notorious suicide spot, Pheasants Nest bridge, which is on the Hume Highway and crosses the Nepean River in New South Wales.
 It also includes themes of police officers' untreated PTSD.
 Milligan started writing the novel in 2015, and returned to it in 2022, when she took a break from journalism.

 Her second novel, Shellybanks, is due to be published by Allen & Unwin in March 2026.

 Other activities

-In 2019, she was invited to give the Castan Centre for Human Rights Law annual lecture.
+In 2019, Milligan was invited to give the Castan Centre for Human Rights Law annual lecture.
 Her talk was titled "A journalist's defence of trial procedures".